MSKose/django-notes/Django Rest Framework/drf-auth-permissions.md

 }

 # Only after we get to login page will we get the token.
 Hence, if we want to get token on registration
-# page too, we have to add some more lines into our views overriding the create method
+# page too, we have to add some more lines into our views, overriding the create method
 ```